Sheffield-NoDDSoc/noddsoc.co.uk/docs/games/running_a_game.md

 | Yellow         | This game discusses or contains sensitive content (e.g. racism, sexual violence, etc).                                        | You may be asked to limit or remove the sensitive content. |
 | Green          | There are no inclusions concerns with this game.                                                                              | This game can run as is.                                   |

-!!! question "Library vs Game Classification"
-    Please note that the Red & Yellow system for *games* is not the same as the Red & Yellow list for the *library*.

-    The Library classification only applies to books, and determines whether or not we are allowed to purchase or loan those books.

 After the Inclusions team has reviewed your game, they will either approve it (if it is a Green game), or ask you to make changes/clarify certain aspects (if it is a Yellow game).
 If your game is classified as Red, you will not be able to run it within NoDDSoc.